 - Scissors

-- Old Salad spinner that won’t be used for food
+- Old salad spinner that won’t be used for food

 1. You can either print out your maple leaf template on cardstock and cut it out or print it out on regular paper and cut that out to use as a template.
 Using cardstock with spin painting is the key to keeping the paper from lifting up and sticking to the sides.
-The maple leaf was just slightly bigger than our salad spinner but I gently pushed it down and it seemed to work just fine.

 Related: Easy Heart Spin Painting for Valentine’s Day